hiibolt/niu-metis-documentation/src/chapter_4_1.md

 $ ssh-copy-id <your_account_username>@metis.niu.edu
 ```

-Now that Metis is a known host, we can test our program!
+Now that Metis is a known host, we can test our program.

-If you are following along with this tutorial in Rust, you can find the codebase [here](), as you'll need to have the `openssh` and `tokio` crates installed and configured.
+If you are following along with this tutorial in Rust, you can find the codebase [here](https://github.com/hiibolt/niu-metis-documentation/tree/main/projects/rust), as you'll need to have the `openssh` and `tokio` crates installed and configured.

 Testing our program:
 ```